Karma Collection

 Jainism

 In Jainism, karma is seen as a physical substance that attaches to the soul (jiva) and affects its journey.
 The accumulation of karma, whether good or bad, binds the soul to the cycle of birth and rebirth.
-The Jain path involves rigorous ascetic practices and ethical living to cleanse the soul of accumulated karma and achieve liberation (moksha).
+The Jain path includes rigorous ascetic practices.
+It also involves ethical living to cleanse the soul of accumulated karma.
+These efforts help achieve liberation (moksha).

 Sikhism

-Sikhism acknowledges karma as a natural law but emphasizes devotion to God and living a life of humility, compassion, and justice.
-Sikhs believe that while karma influences one’s experiences, divine grace (hukam) and the remembrance of God play a crucial role in spiritual progress and liberation.
+Sikhism acknowledges karma as a natural law.
+However, it emphasizes devotion to God.
+Living a life of humility, compassion, and justice is also important.
+Sikhs believe that karma influences one’s experiences.
+Divine grace (hukam) and the remembrance of God play a crucial role in spiritual progress.
+They are essential for liberation.

 In a Broader Context

-In modern usage, “karma” often refers to the idea that “what goes around, comes around”—meaning that good or bad actions will eventually lead to corresponding outcomes.
+In modern usage, “karma” often refers to the idea that “what goes around, comes around.”
+This means that good actions will lead to good outcomes and bad actions will lead to bad outcomes.
 This popular interpretation emphasizes personal responsibility and the ethical implications of one’s actions in everyday life.

 In essence, karma is about the interconnectedness of actions and their consequences, urging individuals to act with mindfulness and integrity. — Written by ChatGPT